Kittipot321/FibonacciApi_Kittipot321/README.md

-# FibonacciApi_Kittipot321
+# FibonacciApi
-A fibonacci API using C# .NET CORE API.
+A Fibonacci API using C# .NET CORE API.

+# How to run?
+dotnet watch run - Run API with localhost.

+# Details
+This project was created by Kittipot Laorngsri to apply for a job.